bcbio/bcbio-nextgen/docs/contents/configuration.rst

 ===============

 -  ``variantcaller`` Variant calling algorithm.
-Can be a list of multiple options or false to skip [false, freebayes, gatk-haplotype, platypus, mutect, mutect2, scalpel, vardict, varscan, samtools, gatk]
+Can be a list of multiple options or false to skip [false, freebayes, gatk-haplotype, haplotyper, platypus, mutect, mutect2, scalpel, tnhaplotyper, tnscope, vardict, varscan, samtools, gatk]

-    - Paired (typically somatic, tumor-normal) variant calling is currently supported by vardict, freebayes, mutect2, mutect (see disclaimer below), scalpel (indels only) and varscan.
+    - Paired (typically somatic, tumor-normal) variant calling is currently supported by vardict, freebayes, mutect2, mutect (see disclaimer below), scalpel (indels only), tnhaplotyper (Sentieon), tnscope (Sentieon) and varscan.
 See the pipeline documentation on :ref:`cancer-calling` for details on pairing tumor and normal samples.
     - You can generate both somatic and germline calls for paired tumor-normal samples using different sets of callers.
 The pipeline documentation on